 A community of craftsmanship.
 The butsudan is a Buddhist altar traditionally kept in family homes.
 View these hand-crafted treasures and explore the village where the local artisans live and work.

 A long tradition of local craft.
 Many of the Kaminyu Village residents are artisans specializing in various traditional handcrafts which are often combined to produce finished handmade goods.

 Visit a crafting studio.
 Talk with a local woodworking master in his studio about the traditional Japanese methods of wood carving.
 Private workshops also available to come back and try for yourself!

 Over a thousand years of history.
 After a 2 hour hike to the summit, Kanzanji Temple holds a rich 1,300 year old history to explore for those who make the trek.

 A refreshing hike through vibrant wilderness.
 With access tucked away in a small village, few visit this mountain but those who do are treated by the serene and majestic mountain forest.

 Where culture meets nature.
 The temple structures here are in physical decline without a modern caretaker, and yet are still very much alive as part of the natural and sacred environment.

 Japanese nature up close.
 With few visitors, the nature here remains relatively untouched.
 Explore a world of rich flora and fauna deep in the mountain forests!

 Who Will It Be?If our main guides are unavailable for any reason, we also have a network of trusted guides and backup support members on call who also provide quality guidance for all of our tours!

-Want to learn more or have questions about our tours?
+Want to begin booking or have questions about our tours?
 We'd love to hear from you.
 Use the e-mail form here, and we'll get back to you within a business day.
 Talk to you soon!